adhoclabs/DisposableEmailService/helm/deploy.md

     helm ls

 Show a list of helm releases.
-Recommend `--reverse` to list releases is desc order, and `-f "TEMPLATE_SVC_BASE"` to filter for just TEMPLATE_SVC_BASE-service releases.
+Recommend `--reverse` to list releases is desc order, and `-f "email"` to filter for just email-service releases.

-    helm history TEMPLATE_SVC_BASE-service
+    helm history email-service

-Show a list of the release history for just TEMPLATE_SVC_BASE-service
+Show a list of the release history for just email-service

-    helm install TEMPLATE_SVC_BASE-service TEMPLATE_SVC_BASE-chart -f ./envs/dev.yaml -n dev
+    helm install email-service email-chart -f ./envs/dev.yaml -n dev

 Install the release to the cluster.
 This is only needed on a first deployment of a service into a cluster, and `helm upgrade` should be used after that.

 # NOT recommended commands

-    helm rollback TEMPLATE_SVC_BASE-service [REVISION NUMBER]
+    helm rollback email-service [REVISION NUMBER]

 This will rollback to the specified revision number (you can retrieve this from `helm ls`).
 If you omit `[REVISION]`, this will rollback to the last release.
 You can add `--dry-run` to this command to have it print out all the yaml that would be executed
 It is NOT recommended due to a bug in helm regarding resources with the `"helm.sh/resource-policy": keep` annotation - helm thinks the desired objects do not exist and therefore the rollback fails.
 Until this is fixed, we should always rollback via argo or explicitly 'installing' the old version.